 Dear <<firstName>>,

-Your Minuteful Kidney test kit is on its way, and should arrive at your door in the next few days.
+Your Minuteful Kidney test kit is on its way and should arrive at your door in the next few days.

 <Graphic element: picture of the padded envelope>

-The kit you will receive comes with easy-to-follow instructions for you to perform a urine test in the comfort of your home and receive real-time results to securely and easily share with your doctor.
+The kit you are being sent comes with easy-to-follow instructions for you to perform a urine test in the comfort of your home.
+You will receive real-time results that can be securely and easily shared with your doctor.

-The test kit is part of the Minuteful Kidney service offered by Capital Blue to complete your annual kidney test from home.
-It is offered to you at no cost, as part of your health plan benefits.
+The test kit is part of the Minuteful Kidney service offered by Capital Blue that enables you to complete your annual kidney test from home.
+It is provided to you free of charge as part of your health plan benefits.

-If you have any questions about the test or receiving your free testing kit, we are happy to help.
+If you have any questions about the test or receiving your free test kit, we are happy to help.
 Call Healthy.io’s Minuteful Kidney customer service team at 844-688-5055 or visit www.minuteful.com/kidney.

 Best wishes,

-Your team at Capital Blue and Minuteful Kidney.
+Your team at Capital Blue and Minuteful Kidney

 Minuteful Kidney is a product manufactured and managed by Healthy.io, an independent service provider for Capital Blue.
 The home-testing device is FDA cleared.